aiarena/aiarena-web/doc/INSTALL.md

     pip install -r requirements.txt
     ```

-4. Modify the Website config to use your Database
+4. Modify the Website config to use your Database.
+    If you are using a standard mysql setup at locqlhost:3306 and step 2's SQL script, then you can skip this step -
+    the credentials will already be configured.
+    If you need to configure different credentials, make a copy of the `/aiarena/example-dev-env.py` file as
+    `/aiarena/env.py` and update the relevant details

 5. Initialize Website DB:
     ```